yusuf-ravat/ravat-agency/README.md

 ---

-## About Ravat Agency
+## About RavatTechSolution

-Ravat Agency is a tech-focused agency dedicated to empowering businesses with innovative digital solutions.
-Rooted in a passion for technology and inspired by rural innovation, we specialize in:
+RavatTechSolution is a tech-focused agency dedicated to empowering businesses with innovative digital solutions.

 - **MVP Development:** Rapid prototyping to launch startups.
 - **Web & Mobile Apps:** Custom, scalable applications using React, .NET Core, and more.